jimmc414/promethean_patterns/design_patterns/recursive_inquisitor.md

 -   The process must have a clear, AI-driven termination condition.

 **Examples:**
--   **Startup Idea Consultant:** Taking a one-sentence idea and developing it into a mini-business plan (our reference implementation).
+-   **Startup Idea Consultant:** Taking a one-sentence idea and developing it into a mini-business plan (the reference implementation).
 -   **AI-Powered Debugger:** Starting with an error message ("database connection failed") and recursively asking for more information (log files, config files, network status) until a root cause is identified.
 -   **Medical Triage Bot:** Taking an initial symptom from a patient and asking a series of targeted questions to assess urgency and recommend a next step (e.g., "See a doctor," "Rest at home").
 -   **Custom Travel Itinerary Planner:** Guiding a user from "I want to go to Italy for a week" to a fully detailed day-by-day travel plan.